 Is it hard to write something ‘lighter’ after writing literary fiction?

 Yes, I have to admit I’m finding it tough.
-But my agent is helping me enormously.
+But my former publisher, who is now retired and also living in south-west France, is helping me enormously.
 She is teaching me the importance of showing, not telling, which is especially important in more commercial fiction.
 To show means to write the story in scenes, to avoid the trap of writing too much narrative, of ‘telling’ the reader what is going to happen next, and why or how.
 Show what is happening in scenes, so that the story unfolds before the reader’s eyes – using dialogue and action/reaction.

 Will you ever write another literary novel?